SnowSoftwareGlobal/helm-charts/charts/snowsoftware-connector-k8s/README.md

 helm search repo
 ```

-List what is currently installed:
+List and verify what is currently installed:

 ```
 helm list